 - Complete the online application form below - don't forget to hit the "submit" button at the end otherwise we won't receive your application!

-- Attend two 2-hour orientation sessions.
+- Attend a 1-hour orientation session.
+Orientation sessions allow you to learn more about RCV and ask questions, and give us a chance to meet you.
 Small training classes are held twice a year for invited applicants.
 Please note that we receive many more applications than people we can train in any given class, so it may be awhile before someone contacts you.

-- Train one-on-one with an experienced RCV volunteer at least 3 days a month on food preparation and feeding regimes, safe raptor handling, cleaning protocols and general raptor care.
-At a minimum all volunteers are expected to attend 8 one-on-one sessions where they complete feeding and cleaning at both our indoor critical care facility and our outdoor flight cages.
-These sessions average 4 hours (typically between 11am-5pm) and may be longer during busy seasons (Spring and Summer).
-Some people find they need more than 8 sessions to gain a comfort level with the birds and that’s ok!
+- Train one-on-one with an experienced RCV volunteer at least 3 days a month on food preparation and feeding regimes, safe raptor handling, and cleaning protocols.
+At a minimum all volunteers are expected to attend 8 one-on-one sessions where they complete feeding and cleaning at both of our facilities in Falls Church, VA.
+These sessions average 3 hours (typically between 11am-5pm).

-- Only after RCV's Executive Director assesses your progress and is comfortable that you are ready to work on your own will you be allowed to do so.
+- Only after RCV's Volunteer Coordinator assesses your progress and is comfortable that you are ready to work on your own will you be allowed to do so.

 - After training is complete volunteers are expected to assist at RCV on a regular basis.

-All volunteers must be 18 years or older.
+All volunteers must be at least 18 years old.
 RCV facilities are located in Falls Church, VA.